-Urology Care Foundation http://www.urologyhealth.org
+Urology Care Foundation https://www.urologyhealth.org

 Sex & U—The Society of Obstetricians and Gynaecologists of Canada http://www.sexandu.ca

 Erectile dysfunction.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T113875/Erectile-dysfunction .
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/erectile-dysfunction .
 Updated February 29, 2016.
-Accessed September 7, 2017.
+Accessed July 17, 2019.

 Erectile dysfunction.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
-Available at: http://kidney.niddk.nih.gov/kudiseases/pubs/ED/index.aspx.
-Updated March 28, 2012.
-Accessed September 7, 2017.
+Available at: https://www.niddk.nih.gov/health-information/urologic-diseases/erectile-dysfunction.
+Accessed July 17, 2019.

-What is erectile dysfunction?
+Erectile dysfunction.
 Urology Care Foundation website.
 Available at: http://www.urologyhealth.org/urologic-conditions/erectile-dysfunction.
-Accessed September 7, 2017.
+Accessed July 17, 2019.